ThePluginPros/marketplace-taxes/README.md

 #### Which marketplace plugins are supported?

-Marketplaces Taxes is compatible with [WC Vendors Marketplace](https://wordpress.org/plugins/wc-vendors) 1.9.14 and later.
-Support for [Dokan](https://wordpress.org/plugins/dokan-lite) and [WC Marketplace](https://wordpress.org/plugins/dc-woocommerce-multi-vendor) will be added soon!
+Marketplaces Taxes is compatible with [WC Vendors Marketplace](https://wordpress.org/plugins/wc-vendors) 1.9.14 or later and [Dokan](https://wordpress.org/plugins/dokan-lite) 2.6.0 or later.

+Support for [WC Marketplace](https://wordpress.org/plugins/dc-woocommerce-multi-vendor) will be added soon!

 #### Do I need a TaxJar account?